 What you’ll have when you walk away:

-- An understanding of how positive youth development reframes how we work with young people
+- Knowledge about how positive youth development changes the way we work with young people.

 - Current version of Flash Player

 - Computer speakers